grantat/cs725-blog/README.md

 $ hugo help
 ```

-This site theme used is [Newsprint](https://themes.gohugo.io/newsprint/) by Sam Whited.
+The site theme used is [Newsprint](https://themes.gohugo.io/newsprint/) by Sam Whited.